 I wasn’t able to take any photos of my first experience at Wat Bang Phra, but going to Ajarn Neng, he allowed me to walk away with memories besides the tattoo.
 Given I run a travel blog and I’m passionate about photography, it felt great to be able to capture this moment.

-In brief, I don’t feel at the moment I want or need another, but the time may come, and if it did, I’d definitely go to the ajarn.
-Looking back, this would have been the experience I would have wanted for the first, and I’m happy I got it.
+In brief, I don’t feel at the moment I want or need another sak yant.
+But the time may come when I need new protection, and if it did, I’d definitely go to an ajarn.
+Looking back, this would have been the experience I would have wanted for the first, and I’m stoked I got it this way.

 As new adventures unfold, I’ll get new travel memories inked in, and I’ll have this one to remember the adventure as long as I live.

-WANT TO KNOW MORE IN-DEPTH FAQS OR HAVE QUESTIONS?
+WANT TO KNOW MORE IN-DEPTH FAQS ABOUT SAK YANT OR HAVE QUESTIONS?
 GO HERE!

-My sak yant experience with Ajarn Neng was through a tour offered by my friend and fellow travel blogger Ian of Where Sidewalks End and his company that offers other amazing cultural tours.
+My sak yant experience with Ajarn Neng was through a tour offered by my friend and fellow travel blogger Ian of Where Sidewalks End and his company offers other amazing cultural tours as well.

-Besides just a damn good drinking buddy, he’s incredibly knowledgeable about Thai culture after living there for years, and I trust him whenever I have questions or need advice.
+Besides just being a damn good drinking buddy and awesome traveler, he’s incredibly knowledgeable about Thai culture after living there for years.
+I trust him whenever I have questions or need advice.